MY INDUSTRY / BEVERAGE

 PACK EXPO International Is the Main Event for Beverage Packaging

-With so many new herbal and spice flavors growing in popularity, chances are your company is preparing to launch new beverage products.
+With functional beverages, enhanced waters, herbal infusions, teas and sparkling alternatives to soda gaining popularity by the moment, it’s likely you have new beverage products in the pipeline for launch.
 Finding the packaging equipment and materials you need to increase speed to market is as simple as attending PACK EXPO International.

-- For digital solutions that make specialized labels, on-demand printing for multiple SKUs and high-end effects economically viable, be sure to check out the new PACKage Printing Pavilion.
+- For digital solutions that make specialized labels, on-demand printing for multiple SKUs and high-end effects economically viable, be sure to check out vendors in the PACKage Printing Pavilion.

 - Look for lightweight, sustainable materials, eye-catching shapes and unique sizes in the Containers and Materials Pavilion.

-- Plan to attend the Beverage Industry Reception for further networking opportunities in a casual setting.
-Sponsored by
+- Plan to attend the Beverage Industry Reception on Tuesday afternoon.